zeromq/zproject/README.md

 * "number" -- unsigned number, with 'size = "1|2|4|8"'.

 * "real" -- single-precision floating point.
+[TODO: single? why not double?]

 * "buffer" -- byte array.
 To return a byte array, you should specify 'size' attribute that defines size.
 This can be a constant, 'size = "ZUUID_LEN"', or a dot followed by method name in the same class, e.g. 'size = ".size"'.